Apostata/unity-2d-course/shooting.md

 }
 ```

 At the `OnFire` method, we set the `shotting` trigger of the player animator controller.
 We also set the `isFiring` variable to `true` to prevent the player from shooting multiple times.
-We use the `Task.Delay` method to wait for part of the animation to finish and instantiate the arrow prefab.
+We use the `Task.Delay` method to wait for part of the animation to finish and [`Instantiate`](./Object.Instantiate.md) the arrow prefab.
 We also wait for the anination to finish, an then   variable to `false`.

 ![Shotting](./assets/shotting_animation.png)